Rahan-M/Grade_Predicting_AI/README.md

 Beginners Task for GDSC inductions
 ---

 User Instructions:
-To install the necessary libraries pip install -r requirements.txt
+To install the necessary libraries type
+"pip install -r requirements.txt" in the terminal  git

-to run the webapp type the command streamlit run app.py
+to run the webapp type the command
+"streamlit run app.py"

 I used the student performance dataset suggested in the problem statement.